sanand0/til/til.md

 ## Dec 2025

 - 26 Dec 2025.
 Some books, like [The Choice](https://www.goodreads.com/book/show/30753738-the-choice), aren't meant to be summarized.
 I can't even summarize the [summary](https://claude.ai/share/a972c2a2-ab27-4470-b2b2-74c4d7a92eea).
 - 26 Dec 2025.
+[The Origin of Consciousness in the Breakdown of the Bicameral Mind](https://www.goodreads.com/book/show/22478.The_Origin_of_Consciousness_in_the_Breakdown_of_the_Bicameral_Mind) by Julian Jaynes proposes that introspective consciousness emerged ~3,000 years ago.
+Unproven but unfalsified.
+[Claude](https://claude.ai/share/b2cea7b2-97b4-4d16-98dd-4359b0965ba9)
+  - He theorizes that until ~3,000 years ago, the right part of the brain generated "voices" the left part obeyed.
+The Iliad heard voices.
+The Odyssey has a self-aware hero.
+  - That's why ancients across cultures heard gods' voices.
+Idols were meant to trigger these voices.
+Kings literally spoke for the gods.
+People didn't feel responsible for their actions.
+  - With population growth, writing, and the Bronze Age collapse, humans were forced to adopt alternate cognitive strategies, leading to consciousness.
+  - That was also when philosophy, introspective religions, and new forms of literature emerged across the world.
+The Axial Age.
+  - Schizophrenia may be a vestige of this bicameral mind, where the right brain's "voices" are misinterpreted by the left brain.
+Hypnosis, oracles, and creative muses are other remnants.
+  - Neurological support is weak but literary/cultural analysis is strong.
+His theory hasn't been falsified.
+- 26 Dec 2025.
 [The Slight Edge](https://www.goodreads.com/book/show/590652.The_Slight_Edge) by Jeff Olson suggests small, consistently repeated actions.
 [Claude](https://claude.ai/share/28107cd7-d653-4f6e-a85b-9038b13ccfcb)
   - Small actions compound **exponentially**.
 But what's easy to do is also easy to skip.
   - Quitters stop because it feels like small actions don't matter - leading to exponential decay.